Tight New Zealand bowling restricts England to 234

-Wellington, March 3, 2018 (AFP) - - Tight bowling by part-timer Colin de Grandhomme saw New Zealand restrict England to 234 in the third one-day international in Wellington on Saturday.
+Wellington (AFP) - Tight bowling by part-timer Colin de Grandhomme saw New Zealand restrict England to 234 in the third one-day international in Wellington on Saturday.

 On a wicket that did not appear to hold many demons, De Grandhomme finished with one for 24 off 10 overs with his medium pacers.